swcarpentry-ja/carpentries-coc/topic_folders/governance/bylaws.md

 1. Every individual who has completed instructor or trainer certification in the past year
 2. Every individual who has completed their instructor certification in the last two years and has taught at least one workshop of The Carpentries
 3. Every individual who is a certified instructor and has taught at least two workshops of The Carpentries in the past two years
-4. Any individual who has participated on a committee, served as a mentor or maintainer, or otherwise made a significant contribution, to any Lesson Program or The Carpentries organization in the past year, as determined on a case-by-case basis by the Executive Council, and thus is considered active in the community
+4. Any individual who has participated on a committee, served as a mentor or maintainer, or otherwise made a significant contribution, to any Lesson Program or The Carpentries organisation in the past year, as determined on a case-by-case basis by the Executive Council, and thus is considered active in the community

 The Executive Director is not eligible for Voting Membership.